kpilszak/simple-chat-tcp/README.md

 IDE: Intellij IDEA 2018

 ## Setup
-To run this project, import pom.xml file in Intellj IDEA, build and run programm.
+To run this project, import pom.xml file in Intellj IDEA, build and run program.